node-isp/self-hosted/README.md

 ./setup.sh

 # Edit the .env file and configure email settings, and other services

-# Generate a Google Maps key here: https://developers.google.com/maps/gmp-get-started, tied to your domain.
+# Note: You can generate a Google Maps key here: https://developers.google.com/maps/gmp-get-started, tied to your
+#   domain.this is required for address searches and doesnt cost anything.
+Make sure its scoped for web, and only
+#   from your domain!
 vim .env

+# Login to the container registery
+#   Username is licence key
+#   Password is licence code, prefixed with a "P", eg Pnodeisp_1234
+docker login cr.theitdept.au

 # Start the services
 docker compose up -d